 Most solutions on the market today are focused on fraud detection and mitigation.
 Arkose Labs, however, believes in the zero tolerance to fraud approach and deters fraudsters from attacking.
 This deterrence is achieved by making the execution of an attack so expensive that it loses its financial viability, which forces attackers to give up.

-This targeted friction makes clearing the challenges at scale nearly impossible for attackers, as bots fail instantly and human attackers are required to clear challenges successively that also increase in complexity.
+The targeted friction presented by the Arkose solution makes clearing the challenges at scale nearly impossible for attackers, as bots fail instantly and human attackers are required to clear challenges successively that also increase in complexity.
 Wastage of time, effort, and resources soon escalates the costs of a financial account takeover attack and ultimately outweighs the returns to bankrupt the business model of fraud.

 Arkose Labs is a trusted partner for leading global financial institutions when it comes to customers' account security with an accessible and customer-focused user experience.
 To learn how Arkose Labs helps fintechs and banks ward off financial account takeover attacks, book a demo now.